u-fire/esp32c3-ato/README.md

 - there's no crystal in this design, it is required for light-sleep mode

 ## ⚡ Programming
 The ESP32-C3 can have firmware uploaded with just a USB cable.
-No additional hardware is required, although this method *isn't the best approach a smooth development experience.*
+No additional hardware is required, although this method *isn't the best approach for a smooth development experience.*
 ### Connections
 You'll need a USB breakout board or other means to access the cables and a 3.3 volt power source, not the 5 volt USB line.
 Tie all grounds together.